NCAS-CMS/cf-python/docs/source/field_analysis.rst

                    : longitude(2) = [90.0, 270.0] degrees_east
                    : air_pressure(1) = [850.0] hPa

-Groups can be further described with the *group_span* (to ignore groups whose actual span is less than a given value) and *group_contiguous* (to ignore non-contiguous groups, or any contiguous group containing overlapping cells) keywords of `~Field.collapse`.
+Groups can be further described with the *group_span* (to include groups whose actual span is not equal to a given value) and the *group_contiguous* (to include non-contiguous groups, or any contiguous group containing overlapping cells) keywords of `~Field.collapse`.

 .. _Climatological-statistics: